Stalking is a series of actions that make you feel afraid or in danger. Stalking is serious, often dangerous and usually escalates over time.

 If you have ben sexually assaulted and want counseling, follow-up medical care or mental health assistance, you may

-The Dean of Student Success can provide assistance if you need to make changes in your academic living situation status after an assault has occurred.
-To contact the Dean of Students, email email@example.com.
+The Office of the Dean of Student Success can provide assistance if you need to make changes in your academic living situation status after an assault has occurred.
+To contact the Dean of Students, email firstname.lastname@example.org.

 KSU DPS are active members on the TIV Taskforce.
 The Taskforce on Interpersonal Violence (TIV) at KSU is a group of individuals from the Kennesaw community and the University community who are committed to providing comprehensive services for students, faculty, and staff who have been victims of sexual assault, domestic/dating violence, stalking, harassment, and all other forms of interpersonal violence, and to preventing further violence from occurring.
 Contact TIV at email@example.com